SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

    - **Keyspace prefix** or **Name**: The prefix that the DataMiner System will use to create the keyspaces.

-   - **DB server**: The IP addresses of the nodes, separated by commas.
+   - **DB server**: The IP addresses or hostnames of the nodes, separated by commas.
+From DataMiner 10.3.0/10.3.3 onwards, you can specify an IP address with a custom port, e.g `10.5.100.1:5555`.
+If no port is provided, port 9042 will be used by default.

    - **User**: Username with which the DMA has to log on to Cassandra.